rdb/pollen/README.md

-This is a PyWeek 29 entry.
+# pollen.

+Awaken spring.

+This is an entry in the [PyWeek 29](https://pyweek.org/29/) challenge.

 ## Acknowledgements